scipy-conference/scipy-conference/manual/program/proposal_guidelines.rst

 .. image:: tiptappy.gif
   :width: 400
-  :alt: Another meme cat writing a SciPy proposal
+  :alt: Another meme cat writing a SciPy proposal.
+All cat-written proposals are welcome at SciPy.

 **Abstract**